One of the biggest misconceptions about Juice Plus is that it is a multivitamin. While, in fact, it is FOOD! We take it

 Juice Plus is food, and multivitamins are conglomerate of ‘organic substances’

 There’s a big difference.
-A multivitamin is typically synthetic and produced industrially, filled with stuff other than those ‘organic substances’ to make the pill pretty, and then sold as a requirement for being healthy.
+A multivitamin is typically synthetic and produced industrially, filled with stuff other than those ‘organic substances’ to make the pill pretty and shelf-stable.
+Then sold as a requirement for being healthy.
 But are they a requirement?
 No, no they are not.

-The concept of vitamins began in the early nineteenth century and ended in the mid-twentieth century.
+The concept of vitamins began in the early nineteenth century.
 Do you know where they found these newfangled thingies they named ‘vitamins’?
 In food.
 This happened because they figured out things like scurvy were related to nutrition and not infection.
 SHOCKER!
 Then, of course, because we humans are crazy, we figured how to make fake versions.
 Because who the hell wants to eat an orange?

 Ultimately it was the chemists who isolated the various vitamins, deduced their chemical structure, and developed methods for synthesis